10 Jan 2022

 Expert advice and guidance on assessing risk following rabies exposure including post-exposure treatment and public health management of a suspected rabies case in:

-England - available from Public Health England (PHE) Rabies and Immunoglobulin Service on 0330 128 1020.
+England - available from UK Health Security Agency Rabies and Immunoglobulin Service on 0330 128 1020.

 Northern Ireland - available from: the Public Health Agency Duty Room on 030 0555 0119.

 Wales - available from the Duty Virologist at University Hospital of Wales, Cardiff on 029 20 742 094 or 029 20 747 747 or from the Public Health Wales health protection team on 0300 003 0032.

 Scotland - Health professionals should contact their local infectious disease unit.
 Information about rabies is available from Public Health Scotland.

 - Public Health England: Rabies – Information leaflet for travellers

-- Public Health England: Rabies: risk assessment, post-exposure treatment, management
+- UK Health Security Agency: Rabies: risk assessment, post-exposure treatment, management

 - Rabies factsheet

-- US Centers for Disease Control and Prevention: Learning about bats and rabies
+- US Centers for Disease Control and Prevention: Avoid risk of rabies from bats

 - World Health Organization.
 Rabies Factsheet.
 17 May 2021.
 [Accessed 10 January 2022]